 His RC makes it onto the list as one of the better options from the latter half of the decade.
 In fact, it’s one of the most valuable overall, with mint versions selling for over $25,000 at auction.
 As with the card above, it’s a duo rookie, with pitcher Jerry Koosman featured alongside Ryan in several profile shots.

 This is typically the most valuable edition, but it’s worth mentioning that three other versions were produced.
 Milton Bradley, O-Pee-Chee, and Venezuelan Topps issued their own Ryan rookies, with subtle differences found between each one.
 It’s one of the reasons why it’s worth getting a graded card.
 It also comes with a unique background, which is why it’s so hard to find in mint condition.

 Rob Clemente was a right fielder who spent 18 seasons with the Pittsburgh Pirates.
 A 15-time All-Star, he became a World Series Champion for the second time 11 years after he won the first.
 He passed away in a plane crash at the age of 38, while on his way to deliver aid to earthquake victims in Nicaragua.

 So there you have it.
-Despite being dominated by Mickey Mantle cards in the early years, you’re actually spoiled for choice when it comes to the most valuable ‘60s editions.
-There’s a range of different styles on offer, while duo rookies also allow you to pick up a real piece of history for half the price.
+Despite being dominated by Mickey Mantle cards in the early years, you’re actually spoiled for choice regarding the most valuable ‘60s editions.
+There’s a range of styles on offer, while duo rookies also allow you to pick up a real piece of history for half the price.

-The most expensive options do include a number of RCs and unique pieces, but most make the list due to a combination of scarcity at mint level, along with their skills as a player.
+The most expensive options do include several RCs and unique pieces, but most make a list due to a combination of scarcity at mint level, along with their skills as a player.
 Considering the values of the cards listed above, it’s fair to say that ‘60s cards aren’t too overpriced, while copies that achieve a high grade could provide a decent ROI if you’re willing to sit on them for a while.